openwisp/openwisp-wifi-login-pages/README.md

 **Note:** Do not delete or edit default configuration (`internals/config/default.yml`) as it is required to build and compile organization configurations.
 Edit it at your own will.

+#### Different configuration for same Radius organization

+It is possible to create a separate configuration with the same radius organization i.e. create a new YAML file (let say `variant.yml`) inside `organizations/{orgSlug}/`.
+Add the changes which is different from the original configuration.
+During setup of organization a new custom organization with name `{orgSlug}-variant` will be created which uses the same radius APIs of the original organization with slug `{orgSlug}`.

 ### Usage

 List of yarn commands: